Entwined (video game)

-Entwined is a rhythm video game developed by Pixelopus and published by Sony Computer Entertainment for the PlayStation 4 in June 2014.
+Entwined is a 2014 rhythm video game developed by Pixelopus and published by Sony Computer Entertainment for the PlayStation 4.
 It was ported to the PlayStation 3 and PlayStation Vita in July 2014.
 The game was announced at Sony's E3 media briefing on June 9, 2014 and was released worldwide on the PlayStation Store for the PlayStation 4 on the same day.
 The PlayStation 3 and PlayStation Vita version were released approximately a month later, and since Entwined is a cross-buy title, these two versions are available at no extra cost for anyone who has purchased the PlayStation 4 version.
+Versions for Android and iOS titled Entwined Challenge, which consist of a challenge mode with a new scoring system and unlockables were released in 2014 by Sony.

 Plot

 The story is about two souls, a bird and a fish, that are in love but can't be together.
 Once united, the two souls will transform into a magnificent soaring dragon.

 Gameplay

 The player is tasked with guiding the two souls simultaneously, one with each analog stick, to bring them together over the course of many lifetimes.
 The left analog stick controls the fish, while the right analog stick controls the bird.